KaganAydincelebi/DSA210-Project/README.md

   - Game results (win, loss, draw)
   - Timestamps and durations
   - Opening names and ECO codes
-- **Collection Method**: Data will be retrieved programmatically using the Lichess API through the Python Berserk library.
+- **Collection Method**: Data will be retrieved programmatically using the Lichess API through the Python Berserk library and Lichess application as a text file

 # Project Idea
 Through this project, I aim to answer various questions and explore insights about my chess performance, including: